topshell-language/topshell/README.md

 *A reactive environment that replaces the terminal.*

 * Asynchronous I/O and reactive streaming with live updates
-* Includes SSH, file, process, HTTP, JSON & HTML functionality
 * A purely functional scripting language with type inference
 * Graphical data visualization without leaving the editor

+Includes modules for working with SSH, files, processes, HTTP, etc.

 # Live demo